AlbertLei/AlbertLei.github.io/cv.md

 -->

 ## Presentations
+- 2024: Webinar Series on Credence Goods and Expert Markets

 - 2023: Hunan U

-- 2022: Asian Meeting of the Econometric Society, Hunan U, 2022 Conference on Mechanism and Institution Design
+- 2022: Asian Meeting of the Econometric Society, Hunan U, 2022 Conference on Mechanism and Institution Design, APIOS

 - 2021: Zoom Mini Workshops on Unawareness 2021, Hunan U, Huazhong University of Science and Technology